 NCOSS provides independent and responsive advice and information to the sector, Government, academics, professional groups, the public and other relevant agencies.
 NCOSS convenes forums and advocacy groups, to coordinate responses to issues of concern and significance to the sector and to inform the sector of emerging issues and concerns.
 These include:

-NCOSS also provides secretariat support to the NSW Aboriginal Community Care Gathering Committee, the NSW Chronic Illness Alliance and the NSW Oral Health Alliance.
+NCOSS also provides secretariat support to the NSW Oral Health Alliance.

-Every month NCOSS News informs members of developments in government policy and the sector.
-We also publish a regular NCOSS Sector Development E Bulletin , which provides up to date information on industry issues, including research, inquiries, events and resources.
-In addition we produce a wide range of publications and resources aimed at supporting and improving organisational, workforce and industry development.
+We publish regular sector specific eBulletins, which provide up to date information on issues, including news, research, inquiries, events and resources.
+In addition we produce a wide range of publications and resources aimed at supporting and improving organisational workforce development.

-NCOSS provides a range of industry services for the sector, such as NCOSS Community Cover, an insurance scheme developed specifically for the non-government sector and the NCOSS Management Support Unit .
+NCOSS provides a range of industry services for the sector, such as NCOSS Community Cover, an insurance scheme developed specifically for the non-government sector.

 NCOSS represents, and advocates for, the interests of disadvantaged people and the non government social and community services sector to the New South Wales Government and other organisations.
 We also work with the COSSs in each State and territory and ACOSS to advocate on issues at the national level.
 This work includes presenting a major Pre-Budget submission to the Government and coordinating the sector response to the Budget once handed down, responding to Government inquiries and policy changes, meeting with Ministers, Shadow Ministers, Advisors and key Bureaucrats, writing submissions and holding conferences on significant issues such as the NSW State Plan.